-Our garden sits without the historic grounds of Pentridge Prison in Coburg.
+We are a community garden in Coburg, located within the grounds of the historic Pentridge Prison.
 Our space has kindly been set aside by Shayher Group, and we are completely volunteer-run.

-Gardening Membership provides you with access to the large communal gardening space at any time (via the combination lock on the gate and shed), use of all tools and materials.
-We supply seeds and seedlings (although you are also welcome to bring some of your own) as well as fertiliser, mulch, soil, compost and everything else needed to make the garden thrive.
+Gardening Membership provides you with access to the large communal gardening space at any time.
+We supply seeds and seedlings (although you are welcome to bring your own) as well as fertiliser, soil, compost, tools and everything else needed to make the garden thrive.
 Other gardeners will be very happy to help you as we garden together and your skills develop.

 All gardening members share the harvest of fresh fruit, veggies, flowers and herbs that come from our hard work.
 There’s always plenty to go around!

 - All Members of the Pentridge Community Garden automatically become members of our parent organisation, Moreland Community Gardening (MCG).
 This gives you a say in how the garden is run, the opportunity to become an organiser or board member, and a vote at the AGM.
-Family memberships entitle you to nominate two MCG members.
+A family membership entitles you to nominate two MCG members.